Liberty Flames football statistical leaders

-At levels of play below FBS, regular seasons have been shorter than the FBS limit—currently 11 games as opposed to 12 for FBS.
+At levels of play below FBS, regular seasons have been shorter than the FBS limit.
+Before a coming expansion in 2026 to 12 games, matching the FBS limit, the FCS limit is normally 11 games.
+In Divisions II and III, the limit remains 11 games.
 However, all levels of play below FBS hold official championship tournaments, providing the opportunity for more games.
 That said, playoff games are not necessarily included in official statistics maintained by national governing bodies—for example, the NCAA did not include playoff games in official I-AA/FCS statistics until 2002, the same year in which it first included bowl games in official FBS statistics.
-Additionally, the NCAA allows FCS programs to schedule 12 regular-season games in years when the period starting with the Thursday before Labor Day and ending with the final Saturday in November contains 14 Saturdays.
+Additionally, before 2026, the NCAA allowed FCS programs to schedule 12 regular-season games in years when the period starting with the Thursday before Labor Day and ending with the final Saturday in November contains 14 Saturdays.
 Liberty was thus able to play a 12-game schedule in 2008, 2013, and 2014.
-Finally, Liberty has played in (and won) the Cure Bowl in both seasons since completing its FBS transition (2019 and 2020).
+Also, Liberty has played in bowl games in each season since it completed its FBS transition ahead of the 2019 season, giving players in those seasons another game to amass statistics.
+Liberty may potentially play in another game in any given season should it qualify for the CUSA championship game, and did so in 2023.

-These lists are updated through Liberty's game against Middle Tennessee on October 9, 2021.
+These lists are updated through the 2023 Conference USA championship game.
+Players active in 2023 are indicated in bold type.

 While Liberty produces a football media guide, it does not make it available as a single volume on its official athletic website.
 Instead, it publishes separate lists of career, single-season, and single-game leaders in all relevant categories.
 Unlike many FBS schools, it generally lists only the top 5 on all relevant leaderboards.
 This article will generally follow Liberty's current practice, with differences as noted in each section.
 Leaderboards are also expanded beyond the top 5 wherever performances from 2020 or later qualify for top-5 places.